Sign In / Sign Out

 If your native language is not English, you must meet spoken English requirements before being eligible for a teaching assistantship.
 The spoken English requirement is met by one of the following:

-The SPEAK Test is administered locally by the ASU Language Lab and is offered on the following Fridays before auditions:
+The SPEAK Test is administered by the ASU Language Lab and is offered online for convenience.
+The SPEAK test should be completed no later than March 1 for fall admission.

 SPEAK Test Registration